leo-editor/leo-editor/leo/doc/demo.md

 ## Demo scripts

 Demo scripts have access to c, g and p as usual.
-Demo scripts also have access to the 'demo' variable, which is bound to the Demo instance.
+Demo scripts also have access to the predefinede **demo** variable, bound to the Demo instance.
 This allows demo scripts to use all the **helper methods** in the Demo class.
 These methods can:

 - Animate typing in headlines, body text, the minibuffer, or anywhere else.
 - Overlay a scaled image on the screen.